Pianos made by: Ed. Seiler Pianofortefabrik, Kitzingen, Germany; with Samick Musical Instrument Mfg. Co. Ltd., Bogor, West Java, Indonesia

 The mid-level Seiler pianos, the ED models, are also known as the Eduard Seiler line.
 The pianos are manufactured entirely at Samick’s Indonesian factory, using German CNC machinery, to the exact scales and specifications of the hand-built German models.
 The actions include Renner wippen assemblies and an action rail of Delignit or hornbeam, with keys made by Samick.

 New in 2016 is the custom model ED-186A, a specially prepared, limited-production version of the 6' 2" model ED-186, for the higher-level player who seeks a musical response greater than that generally found in regular factory-produced instruments.
 This model uses hand-selected Renner action parts, and higher-quality keys, keyframe, and hammers, all assembled, regulated, and voiced by Samick’s Senior Technical Advisor at the company’s facility in Tennessee.
+This model, as well as model ED-168HS (Heritage), will be part of Seiler’s new Elite series.
+These pianos receive special care and attention from technical personnel in the Tennessee facility.

 In July 2013, the new Johannes Seiler line was introduced.
 Though it features cabinetry as beautiful as that of its more expensive brethren, this lower-cost line has its own scale design not shared by other Samick-owned brands, and is produced entirely in the company’s Indonesian facility, using Samick’s premium action and hammers from Abel.
 These three grand and three vertical models can be identified by the “Johannes Seiler” label on the fallboard.